nitinupadhyaya/karmic-blog-content/blogs/Emotional-Stock.md

 Most people try to **control emotions**.

-But emotions overwhelm not because they are strong —
+But emotions overwhelm not because they are too strong —
 they overwhelm because the **system carrying them is undercapitalized**.

+Insight alone rarely changes this.
-🔹 **This is why insight alone rarely transforms relationships.
-Emotional capacity must be built first — before clarity can be sustained under pressure.**
+Capacity must be built **before** clarity can be sustained under pressure.

-The wiser question is:
+The wiser question becomes:
-> “What habits am I repeating daily that increase emotional volatility?”
+> “What am I repeating daily that increases emotional volatility?”

 ---